 Hassan Aboushady received the B.Sc. degree in Electrical Engineering from Cairo University, Egypt, in

-1993, the M.Sc. and Ph.D. degrees in Electrical Engineering and Computer Science from Sorbonne University, Campus Pierre & Marie Curie, UPMC, Paris VI, France in 1996 and 2002 respectively.
+1993, the M.Sc. and Ph.D. degrees in Electrical Engineering and Computer Science from Sorbonne University, Campus Pierre & Marie Curie, Paris, France, in 1996 and 2002 respectively.
 He also obtained his accreditation to supervise research (HDR) from the same University in 2010.

-Hassan Aboushady is currently an Associate Professor at Sorbonne University, Campus Pierre and Marie Curie, UPMC, Paris VI, France.
+Hassan Aboushady is currently an Associate Professor at Sorbonne University, Campus Pierre and Marie Curie, Paris, France.

 Research Laboratories (currently NXP), Eindhoven, The Netherlands.
-In 2001, he worked on the implementation of a
+He also worked on the implementation of a

 baseband continuous-time Sigma-Delta modulator for RF receivers at STMicroelectronics, Crolles,